Representation of fermions in the Pati-Salam model: Introduction

 \item ``Lepton number as the fourth color" \cite{Pati:1974yy} is a clean and straightforward assumption when visualizing the fermions from a unified viewpoint. \item The fundamental representations of $SU(4)$ are $\mathbf{4}$, $\mathbf{6}$ and $\mathbf{\bar{4}}$.
 In a GUT, the fermions always fill in the fundamental representation of a gauge group.
-We know that fermions have six flavors and four colors, and each fermion has corresponding anti-fermion.
-Thus, fermions (anti-fermions) can be filled in the Pati-Salam gauge group representation $\mathbf{4}\times \mathbf{6}$ ($\mathbf{\bar{4}}\times \mathbf{6}$). \item Dirac matrices are $4\times 4$ matrices.
-If we do not add (or reduce) the degrees of freedom by hand, the fermions should fill in the $4\times 4$ matrix. \item The flavor mixing matrices, i.e., Cabibbo-Kobayashi-Maskawa (CKM) and Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrices, could arise naturally from $SU(4)_{L}\times SU(4)_{R} \times SU(4^{\prime})$ Pati-Salam model. \end{itemize}
+We know that fermions have six flavors and four colors, and each fermion has corresponding antifermion.
+Thus, fermions (antifermions) can be filled in the Pati-Salam gauge group fundamental representation $\mathbf{4}\times \mathbf{6}$ ($\mathbf{\bar{4}}\times \mathbf{6}$). \item Dirac matrices are $4\times 4$ matrices.
+If we do not add (or reduce) the degrees of freedom by hand, the fermions should fill in the $4\times 4$ matrix. \item The flavor mixing matrices, i.e., Cabibbo-Kobayashi-Maskawa (CKM) and Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrices, could arise naturally from $SU(4)_{L}\times SU(4)_{R} \times SU(4^{\prime})$ Pati-Salam model. \item Pati-Salam model \cite{Pati:1974yy} as the flat spacetime limits of Pati-Salam model in curved spacetime, can be derived from self-parallel transportation principle of square root Lorentz manifold \cite{Li:2018fxl}, which is a pure geometry model.
+An explicit formulation of sheaf quantization \cite{Isham:1999kb,Doering:2007syn,kashiwara2013sheaves,Nakayama:2014tga,flori2018second,Kuwagaki:2022rpj} on square root Lorentz manifold is given and the relation between sheaf quantization and path integral quantization is shown \cite{Li:2022vaw}, the canonical quantization of Yang-Mills theory in curved spacetime which inspired by sheaf quantization can be seen \cite{Li:2023izg} also.
+The abstract category structure of sheaf quantization of square root Lorentz manifold almostly like Lagrangian submanifold on symplectic geometry \cite{Fukaya:2011ad,Esen:2021enx}. \end{itemize}